validates-email-format-of/validates_email_format_of/README.md

 The standard ActiveModel validation options (`:on`, `:if`, `:unless`, `:allow_nil`, `:allow_blank`, etc...) all work as well when using the gem as part of a Rails application.
 ## Testing

+The gem is tested against Rails 4.2 and onward across a bunch of Ruby versions including jruby.
 You can see our [current Ruby and Rails test matrix here](.github/workflows/ci.yml).

 To execute the unit tests against [all the Rails versions we support run](gemfiles/) <tt>bundle exec appraisal rspec</tt> or run against an individual version with <tt>bundle exec appraisal rails-6.0 rspec</tt>.
 ## Contributing